hashicorp/terraform-provider-awscc/docs/resources/iotevents_alarm_model.md

 <a id="nestedatt--alarm_event_actions--alarm_actions--iot_events"></a>
 ### Nested Schema for `alarm_event_actions.alarm_actions.iot_events`

-Required:
+Optional:

 - `input_name` (String) The name of the AWS IoT Events input where the data is sent.

-Optional:

 - `payload` (Attributes) Information needed to configure the payload.

 By default, AWS IoT Events generates a standard payload in JSON for any action.
 This action payload contains all attribute-value pairs that have the information about the alarm model instance and the event triggered the action.
 To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--alarm_event_actions--alarm_actions--iot_events--payload))